simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 ### 2. Use Secure Coding Practices

 Adopting **secure coding practices** minimizes the likelihood of introducing security vulnerabilities into your Python code.
 By following these practices, you can strengthen the **security posture** of your applications and protect against common attack vectors.
-Let's explore some key practices:
+Here's a look at some key practices:

 - **Input Validation**: **Validate all user inputs** to prevent **injection attacks** and other input-related security issues.
 Implement techniques such as **whitelisting**, **input sanitization**, and **parameterized queries** to ensure that user-supplied data is validated and safe to use.
 For example, when accepting user input through a web form, validate and sanitize the input before processing or storing it in a database.
 This helps prevent malicious code or unintended input from compromising the application.